Chart Color Schemes

 Educational outcomes in Bentley Park fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 14.8%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 11.1%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.8%).
-Vocational credentials are prevalent, with 43.8% of residents aged 15+ holding them, including advanced diplomas (11.0%) and certificates (32.8%).
-Educational participation is high, with 35.6% of residents currently enrolled in formal education, broken down into primary (13.9%), secondary (11.5%), and tertiary (3.4%) levels.
+The area's university qualification rate is 14.8%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives in the region.
+Bachelor degrees are most common at 11.1%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.8%).
+Vocational credentials are prominent, with 43.8% of residents aged 15 and above holding such qualifications, including advanced diplomas (11.0%) and certificates (32.8%).

-Educational participation is notably high, with 35.6% of residents currently enrolled in formal education.
+Educational participation is high, with 35.6% of residents currently enrolled in formal education.
 This includes 13.9% in primary education, 11.5% in secondary education, and 3.4% pursuing tertiary education.

 Frequently Asked Questions - Education